Mattar Ke Kachori (Spicy Puff Pastry)

 • Set the filled balls on a clean and dry surface with the seam facing up.
 Using the base of your palm, slowly flatten them into about 3 inches circle.

 • Heat about 1-1/2 inches of oil in a frying pan on medium heat.
-To check if oil is ready put a little piece of dough in the oil.
-It should sizzle, and come up very slow.
+To check if the oil is ready put a little piece of dough in the oil.
+It should sizzle, and come up very slowly.

-• Do not over crowd the kachories in frying pan, fry them on medium heat.
-After they are puff, slowly turn them over.
+• Do not overcrowd the kachoris in a frying pan, fry them on medium heat.
+After they are puffed, slowly turn them over.

 • It will take about 3 minutes to fry from each side.
 Fry until golden-brown on both sides.

-• If the kachories are fried on high heat, they will get soft and will not be crispy.
+• If the kachoris are fried on high heat, they will get soft and will not be crispy.

 Notes